angular/angular/aio/content/guide/testing.md

 Fortunately, the `HeroDetailService` delegates responsibility for remote data access to an injected `HeroService`.

-<code-example path="testing/src/app/hero/hero-detail.service.ts" region="prototype" header="app/hero/hero-detail.service.ts (prototype)" linenums="false"></code-example>
+<code-example path="testing/src/app/hero/hero-detail.service.ts" region="prototype" header="app/hero/hero-detail.service.ts (prototype)"></code-example>

 The [previous test configuration](#feature-module-import) replaces the real `HeroService` with a `TestHeroService` that intercepts server requests and fakes their responses.